Loan Against Gold - Get Instant Funds on Your Gold

 You can initiate the process by assessing the value of the jewellery you intend to offer as collateral.
 You can use the free Bajaj Finance online gold loan calculator.
 By entering either the weight of your gold in grams or the desired loan amount, the calculator will provide an estimate of your loan liability.

 The advantage of gold loans is that they eliminate the need for extensive and time-consuming paperwork, as your gold jewellery acts as collateral.
 Any Indian citizen aged between 21 to 70 years can apply for a gold loan.
-You will only be required to present one of your KYC documents, such as an Aadhaar Card, voter ID card, driving licence, or passport, to avail a Bajaj Finance Gold Loan.
+You will only be required to present one of your KYC documents for gold loan, such as an Aadhaar Card, voter ID card, driving licence, or passport, to avail a Bajaj Finance Gold Loan.

 Leverage the underlying value of your unused gold jewellery to meet your immediate funding requirements.
 Follow a few simple steps to ensure a quick disbursement of your gold loan.